hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 - The *dateutil* module provides powerful extensions to the standard *datetime* module.
 You can check its further applications [here](https://pypi.org/project/python-dateutil/).

 ### Convert from datetime to utctimstamp and vice versa
+#### What is a timestamp?
-- The [timestamp](https://docs.python.org/3/library/datetime.html#datetime.datetime.timestamp) is the time in seconds since an *epoch* as a floating point number.
+The [timestamp](https://docs.python.org/3/library/datetime.html#datetime.datetime.timestamp) is the time in seconds since an *epoch* as a floating point number.
 The *epoch* is the point where the time starts, and is platform dependent.
 On Windows and most Unix systems, the epoch is January 1, 1970, 00:00:00 (UTC).
 ```python
 from datetime import datetime, timezone
 dt = datetime(